drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 Pool IOPS is a function of the number of vdevs, because both mirrors and RAID-Z perform like the average device in the vdev.
 2-way mirror pools

-It is a best practice to create pools using vdevs with the same performance characteristics (same type and same underlying devices).[^6]
-This makes performance and reliability more predictable, as different vdev and device types exhibit different behaviors, and which vdev and device is used for an operation is unpredictable.

-### Failure recovery
+### Failure performance

 When a vdev with redundancy has a device fail, it enters a degraded state.
 Different vdev types exhibit different behaviors when degraded.

-When a failed disk is replaced with a healthy disk, ZFS performs a _resilver_ to
+A vdev will continue to function in a degraded mode after a device failure if it has enough redundancy.
+The performance of the vdev after a device failure varies depending on the type.

+Since my server is not mission-critical, I don't mind poor performance when a vdev is degraded.
-Mirror vdev devices failure don't affect performance much.

-with the exception being concurrent read performance since reads cannot be distributed across as many devices.
+Mirror vdev devices failure don't affect performance much, with the exception being concurrent read performance since reads cannot be distributed across as many devices.

-When resilvering a mirror, ZFS copies data from the healthy devices over to the new devices.

 When a device fails, RAID-Z performance is severly degraded because all devices must be read in order to do the parity calculations necessary to cover for the failed device.
 What happens when writing to a degraded RAIDz array?

+### Failure recovery

+A vdev with redundancy can have the failed device replaced and the new device integrated in. a process called a resilver.
+The resilver operation is actually the same as a scrub, so the duration will be similar.

+My scrubs currently take 3.5 hours, as shown by `zpool status`.

+The longer a resilver, and the more disks involved, the more likely a second failure.

+When resilvering a mirror, ZFS copies data from the healthy devices over to the new devices.

 Recovering from a RAID-Z device failure involves reading from all remaining devices to recreate the missing data.
 This places a lot of load on the remaining disks, and anecdotally the odds of a second failure during a RAID-Z resilver are uncomfortably high.[^7] The general wisdom of the internet recommends skipping raidz1 in favor of raidz2, or even raidz3.

+RAID-Z width is mainly limited by
 How to choose RAID-Z width?[^4]
 The wider the array and the larger the disks, the longer and more intense a resilver will be.
 Choosing certain sizes can avoid storage overhead.[^6] Rule of thumb that RAID-Z vdev device counts should be kept to single digits or low teens.

-Resilver duration will be similar to scrub duration, since they are the same operation.
-My scrubs take 3.5 hours.

 ### Simplicity

-Configuring RAID-Z vdevs is more complicated than configuring mirror vdevs.
+Mirror vdevs are pretty simple: slap two devices together and it's good to go.
+To expand capacity, add another mirror vdev to the pool or replace both devices with a larger one.
+In either case, only two devices are involved at a time.

+RAID-Z vdevs present more choices: how wide, and raidz2 or raidz3?
+To increase capacity a whole new RAID-Z vdev should be added, or a lot of disks need to be upgraded.
+Upgrading disks also involves a lot of lengthy resilvers, and may not be feasible for large RAID-Z vdevs.

 RAID-Z presents more axis of choice, and striping + parity is more complicated than simple copies.
 RAID-Z data disks could be powers of 2, e.g. 10 disk raidz2 for 8 data disks.